Zagitta/frost-snake/README.md

 This yielded a significant improvement but it turns out that the `csv` crate's serde implementation is both lacking in features and slow.
 After optimizing the transaction execution the CSV parsing was taking in excess of 75% of the total execution time.

-As such I rewrote the implementation to use the `read_byte_record()` API of csv.
-This comes with the tradeoff that the parser *only* supports ASCII input however, given the data format specified and the large 40-50% throughput increase it yielded, that is well worth the limitation.
+As a consequence I rewrote the implementation to use the `read_byte_record()` API of csv.
+This comes with the tradeoff that the parser *only* supports ASCII input, but given the data format specified and the large 40-50% throughput increase it yielded, it's well worth the limitation.

-Another large throughput gain was achieved by disabling the string trimming of the `Csv` parser.
+Another large throughput gain was achieved by disabling the string trimming of the `csv` parser.
 For some unknown reason enabling trimming causes a large amount of allocations to happen.
 So it was handled by calling `trim` on the `AsciiStr` for each field instead which nearly doubled the performance.